SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId> -ApplicationId <ApplicationId>
 ```

 OwningApplicationId is the ID of the SharePoint Embedded application and ApplicationId is the ID of the application that has access to the SharePoint Embedded application.
-Application Administration cmdlets are not applicable for Microsoft Loop.
+Application Administration cmdlets aren't applicable for Microsoft Loop.
 For more information about using this command, see [Get-SPOApplication cmdlet](/powershell/module/sharepoint-online/get-spoapplication)

 ## 4. Container Administration